Home » 10 Inspiring World Mental Health Day Ideas

 World Mental Health Day Activities for Students

-2. Host a virtual mental health workshop or webinar.
+2. Host a virtual or in-person mental health workshop or talk.

-4. Organize a virtual mental health-themed movie night or book club.
+4. Organize a mental health-themed art or writing contest.

 Mental Health Day at Work